 Travel Health Insurance

 All students should acquire travel health insurance from Jordan prior to their departure!
-The insurance should cover the first month in Germany.
+The insurance should cover the first three months in Germany.

 A list of insurance companies in Jordan, which offer these services, is available here.

 Every student at a German university must have a governmental health insurance.
 The student can do the insurance through Fintiba (DAK).
 The Insurance fees are around 93 Euro per month.

 The liability insurance is not yet mandatory for GJU students, however we strongly advise you to get such an insurance right after your arrival in Germany.
 It will protect you against costs caused by accidental incidents.